uhessentials/uhessentials.github.io/index.md

 This milestone started on November 4, 2017 and ended on November 22, 2017.

 In this milestone, mockup pages were made for our application.
-Of the pages made, these include a landing page, home page, profile page, sample thread page, sample individual topic page, and a submit content page.
+Of the pages made, these include a landing page, home page, profile page, sample thread page, sample individual topic page, and a submit content page:

-Mockups for the following six pages were implemented during M1:

 <img width="200px" src="/images/M1-Landing-Page.png"/>